Coolidge, Arizona: Education

+Infrastructure

 Transportation

 The city of Coolidge operates the Cotton Express, which provides local bus service.
 The city of Coolidge also operates Central Arizona Regional Transit (CART), which provides transportation between Florence, Coolidge, Central Arizona College and Casa Grande.

 The town was home to a station for Amtrak; it closed in June 1996.

 The Coolidge Municipal Airport, which has two asphalt runways, is located 5 miles southeast of the city and had 56,050 aircraft operations in the yearly period ending April 2, 2020.
 The closest major airports to Coolidge are Phoenix Sky Harbor International Airport and Tucson International Airport.
 Casa Grande Shuttle provides an airport shuttle to Sky Harbor.